Syllabus Edition

 Diffraction of Waves

-• Diffraction is:
+• Diffraction is defined as:

-the spreading out of waves after they pass through a narrow gap or around an obstruction
+The spreading out of waves after they pass through a narrow gap or around an obstruction

 Diffraction Wavefronts, downloadable AS & A Level Physics revision notes